bryanwweber/bryanwweber.github.io/cv/index.md

 {:.award}
 Doctoral Dissertation Fellowship, 2014
-Competitively awarded to Ph.D. candidates who have completed their dissertation proposals

 {:.award}
 Department of Mechanical Engineering Graduate Predoctoral Fellowship Award, 2013
-First Place, awarded for the best research presentation and poster at the 2013 Mechanical Engineering Graduate Research Competition

 {:.award}
 Graduate Assistantship in Areas of National Need, 2010
-Awarded in the area of Sustainable Energy Technologies

 **Case Western Reserve University**

 {:.award}
 Fred H. Vose Prize, 2009
-Awarded to the senior in Mechanical and Aerospace Engineering at Case Western Reserve University showing the most promise for future leadership

 {:.award}
 Summer Undergraduate Research in Energy Sciences Grant, 2008
-Awarded for research to analyze the composition of traditional petroleum-based hydrocarbon fuels using GC/MS

 Professional Affiliations
 ---